flaxton/outlook-signature/README.md

 <img width="266" height="866" src="https://infotechdesign.net/wp-content/uploads/2023/04/outlooksig-08-266x866-1.jpg">

 * If the picture is a good size then proceed.

+## Editing the picture using a graphics editor or GIMP

 * If not, use a graphics editor to resize it.
 Any graphics editor will do if you have one already.
 * GIMP is a free, open source graphics editor, that is as powerful as the expensive Adobe Photoshop.
 Get it here: